 - Must have a need for better housing: Homeowners chosen for a Habitat house must live in inadequate, overcrowded, unsafe and overly expensive housing.

-- Must have the ability to pay a non-interest mortgage: Habitat Homebuyers must maintain an income sufficient to repay a no interest loan and have good credit history.
-The maximum income is dependent on family size and will generally be in accordance with “low income” determinations made by HUD (Housing and Urban Development) and California.
-Following HUD guidelines, expenditure for housing, including the principal payment, insurance, and taxes must not exceed 30% of a family’s gross monthly income.
+- Must have the ability to pay an affordable mortgage: Habitat Homebuyers must maintain an income sufficient to repay an affordable mortgage and have good credit history.
+The maximum income is dependent on family size and will generally be in accordance with “low income” determinations made by HUD (the U.S. Department of Housing and Urban Development) and the State of California.
+Following HUD guidelines, monthly expenditure for housing, including the principal payment, homeowner’s insurance, and property taxes must not exceed 30% of a family’s gross monthly income.